-This Vanilla Cold Brew Coffee was created as part of a shop that has been compensated by Collective Bias, Inc. and its advertiser.
-All opinions are my own. #SilkandSimplyPureCreamers #CollectiveBias
+This Vanilla Cold Brew Coffee recipe is sponsored by Collective Bias, Inc. and its advertiser.
+All opinions are my own.

 Vanilla Cold Brew Coffee – Easy homemade cold brew coffee infused with vanilla bean and served with Simply Pure Vanilla Coffee Creamer.
 This smooth, creamy and slightly sweet vanilla coffee is just as good as the coffee house versions.

 Hello, friends.
 It’s Monday (yawn), let’s talk coffee.
 If there is something we need at the start of a new week it is a big glass of Vanilla Cold Brew Coffee.
 Let’s do this!

 My love affair with coffee began shortly after the birth of our first child.
 Our little Jake didn’t sleep through the night until he was 2 1/2 years old.
 That is roughly 910 days (910!
 910!) without a solid chunk of sleep.
 My morning cup of coffee got me through many of those days.

 These days I don’t rely on caffeine to get me through my days but I still love a great cup of coffee.
 As the weather warms up I typically switch from hot coffee to iced coffee – and this here is my very favorite iced coffee.

 Cold brew coffee is made by combining coarsely ground coffee beans with water (I add a vanilla bean too!), and then allowing it to sit in the refrigerator for 12-15 hours.
 The mixture gets strained and what is left is flavorful, smooth coffee.
 I also go the extra step of adding fresh vanilla bean to the strained coffee, which adds a subtle vanilla flavor with lots of beautiful vanilla bean flecks running through.